cloudflare/cloudflare-docs/products/workers/src/content/cli-wrangler/commands.md

 ## Environment variables

-Wrangler also supports any `wrangler.toml` keys passed in as environment variables.
-This works by passing in `CF_` + any toml key uppercased.
-So you can pass them in like:
+Wrangler supports any `wrangler.toml` keys passed in as environment variables.
+This works by passing in `CF_` + any uppercased TOML key.
+For example:

 `CF_NAME=my-worker CF_ACCOUNT_ID=1234 wrangler dev`